franklinharvey/PL-Challenge-Enzyme-Tests/README.md

 ---

+If you wish to run these tests yourself, you'll need to run:

+    yarn
+    yarn test

+and if you want to run the webpage via this context just run

+    yarn start

+### Explanation

 I wrote my unit tests to test three things:
 * renders list-items
 * renders an empty list if there are no data props